JSH32/Mikan/README.md

 ```

 ### Resources
 There was one primary resource used while developing the emulator, that was the [Gameboy Development Wiki](https://gbdev.gg8.se/wiki/articles/Main_Page).
-Each component of the emulator is accompanied with documentation and text from the wiki.
+Each core component of the emulator is modeled after and accompanied with documentation from the wiki.
+Reading the code and comments of the `core` module might aswell be reading the wiki.